Qualitative Reasoning Group

 Forbus, K., Gentner, D., Everett, J. and Wu, M. (1997).
 Towards a computational model of evaluating and using analogical inferences.
 Proceedings of CogSci97.
 [Analogy and Similarity]

 Forbus, K., Gentner, D., Markman, A. and Ferguson, R. (1997).
 Analogy just looks like high level perception: Why a domain-general approach to analogical mapping is right.
 Journal of Experimental and Theoretical Artificial Intelligence. (html version, PDF version).
-This paper is a reply to Chalmers, D. J., French, R. M., & Hofstadter, D. R. (1992).
+This paper is a reply to Chalmers, D. J., French, R. M., and Hofstadter, D. R. (1992).
 High-level perception, representation and analogy: A critique of artificial intelligence methodology.
 Journal of Experimental and Theoretical Artificial Intelligence, 4, 185-211.
 [Position Papers and Commentaries]

 Gentner, D., Brem, S., Ferguson, R.W., Markman, A.B., Levidow, B.B., Wolff, P., and Forbus, K. (1997).
 Analogical reasoning and conceptual change: A case study of Johannes Kepler.
 The Journal of the Learning Sciences, 6(1), 3-40.
 [Analogy and Similarity]